 Glossary of Terms Associated with Full Grain Leather

 What is a Patina?

 Corrected grain leather and top grain leather are similar.
-The difference lies in how much is actually done to the leather.
-Corrected grain leather goes one step further from top grain leather, and after being sanded down, it is stamped with an artificial pattern to give the appearance of a natural looking leather grain.
+The difference between the two lies in how much is actually done to the leather.
+We know that top grain leather removes the grain by sanding it down to remove blemishes.
+Corrected grain leather goes one step further.
+The grain is first sanded down, leaving the junction as the outer layer of the hide.
+Next, the junction is stamped with a textured metal plate mimicking a full grain pattern, to create the appearance of a natural looking leather grain.